babashka/babashka-sql-pods/README.md

 ## Libraries

-In addition to this pod, the following babashka-compatible libraries might be
+In addition to using a sql pod, the following babashka-compatible libraries might be
 helpful:

 ### [honeysql](https://github.com/seancorfield/honeysql)